 Select your calf from ancestors that have high production records for several successive years.
-This shows inheritance of good "fertility" as well as longtime production.
+This shows inheritance of good "fertility" (See Cow Talk, page 29), as well as longtime production.
 It's fine to have a long line of good ancestors.
 Give most consideration to sire, dam, and grandparents of your calf.